comic-xr/CoMIC/immersive_teleoperation/readme.md

    The code structure is as follows:
    ![image](https://github.com/user-attachments/assets/fd3a302b-14ae-469d-98af-536cacaed50c)

-main.cpp (driver code) is the only file of interest; but we did have to change CMakeLists.txt significantly for the lab computer to compile correctly.
+main.cpp (driver/logic code) is the only file of interest; but we did have to change CMakeLists.txt significantly for the lab computer to compile correctly.

 To run arm teleoperation:
 a.
 Make sure the kinect camera is connected to computer (USB)